bigmo94/drf-user-activity-tracker-mongodb/README.md

 It logs all the API information for content type "application/json" in mongo database.

 Note: It logs just API information for registered user.
-(Anonymous User Activities are ignored.)
+(Anonymous User Activities are ignored.
+But It's possible to log api without user id by add their url names in DRF_ACTIVITY_TRACKER_DONT_SKIP_URL_NAME attribute in settings.py)

 1. User_ID
 2. URL_PATH